-Understanding how and why "democracy" has come to be regarded today as the only "legitimate" form of government; explored by examining alternative roads to modernity and democratic polity taken by different countries through the dialectic of voice (rhetoric) and violence in contemporary democracies.

-comm st 320-0 High School in US Public Culture The phenomenon of "high school" in the United States, how it is portrayed in public culture, and its central role in the national imaginary.
-Through analysis of its history, culture, and social and political effects, consideration of how it functions as a social sorting mechanism and how it produces, reproduces, and maintains a differentiated society with the aid of public culture and the mass media.
+Understanding how and why "democracy" has come to be regarded today as the only "legitimate" form of government; explored by examining alternative roads to modernity and democratic polity taken by different countries through the dialectic of voice (rhetoric) and violence in contemporary democracies. comm st 320-0 High School in US Public Culture The US phenomenon of high school, its portrayal in public culture, and its central role in the national imaginary.
+Analysis of its history, culture, and social and political effects to examine its function as a social sorting mechanism and how it produces, reproduces, and maintains a differentiated society with the aid of public culture and the mass media.